 As soon as you are able.
-The Rev. Ramona Scarpace requires the license in her office two weeks prior to the ceremony.
+Our rector may require the license in their office two weeks prior to the ceremony.

 What about pre-marital counseling?

 It is required by church canon (law) that you have premarital counseling.
-You may do pre-marital counseling with The Rev. Ramona Scarpace, another clergy person, or with licensed professional.
+You may do pre-marital counseling with our rector, another clergy person, or with licensed professional.
 Pre-marital counseling includes family of origin issues, finances, sexuality, children, and gender roles, etc. The cost of premarital counseling is the responsibility of the couple.

 What if one or both of us has been divorced?

 In the Episcopal Church, being previously married does not exclude you from the possibility of being married again.
 It is required by church and civil law that divorce paperwork is final.
-If either of you has been divorced, please let The Rev. Ramona Scarpace know.
-She will want to make sure that divorce agreements about finances and the care of children are being fulfilled.
+If either of you has been divorced, please let our rector know.
+They will want to make sure that divorce agreements about finances and the care of children are being fulfilled.

 What if we are living together before we are married?